+At Workgroup on 01 December 2020 the ROM (XRN 5277) was discussed.
+Key findings from the ROM are given below:

 Some Workgroup Participants ( including the Proposer) noted that ROM indicates a very high cost for the likely very small number of industry participants which would benefit from this change.